Continuing Education Activity

 Indications

 Electrodiagnostic testing is critical to the diagnosis of ALS as it detects lower motor neuron involvement.
-NCS and needle EMG are an extension of the neurological exam and should be performed with any motor neuron disease suspicion.
+NCS and needle EMG are extensions of the neurological exam and should be performed with any suspicion of motor neuron disease.
 Because the implications of diagnosing a patient with ALS are immense, NCS and needle EMG are vital to rule out other possible mimics of motor neuron disease.
-Multifocal motor neuropathy with conduction block (MMNCB) is one example of a disorder that closely resembles ALS and must be ruled out.
+Multifocal motor neuropathy with conduction block (MMNCB) is 1 example of a disorder that closely resembles ALS and must be ruled out.

 Like ALS, it typically presents with progressive asymmetric weakness, sparing sensory nerves.
-Usually, the motor nerve of more than one nerve is affected.
+Usually, the motor nerve of more than 1 nerve is affected.
 With MMNCB, there is typically significant muscle weakness compared to muscle atrophy, lack of upper motor neuron findings, and more upper extremity involvement with a lack of bulbar findings.
-Electrodiagnostic findings, which are discussed later on, also differ among the two conditions.[11]
+Electrodiagnostic findings, discussed later on, also differ among the 2 conditions.[11]

 Contraindications